Recursive-Emergence/phi0-Compiler/Theorems/collabaorative_draft.md

+# Now We Need Recursion
-# From Prediction to Recursion: A Framework for Symbolic Intelligence Beyond Large Language Models
+*From Prediction to Recursive Coherence: A Framework for Symbolic Intelligence Beyond Large Language Models*

 **Andrés Salgado, Isaac Mao (Berkman Klein Center in Harvard University)**